tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 Walkthrough the homework instructions and highlight the following:

 * The first component of the homework is focused on budget analysis.
 Students will use an API called **PLAID** to analyze personal financial data.
-PLAID can be used to securely access any type of banking, credit, or investment account, which opens doors to new services to customers that are not typically available without PLAID.
-The greatest thing about it is that you can confidently use PLAID, knowing you can integrate it with other technologies and apps without security being compromised; PLAID handles the security and provisions access to personal financial accounts.
+PLAID can be used to securely access any type of banking, credit, or investment account, providing customers with new services that are not typically available without PLAID.
+Customers can integrate PLAID with other technologies and apps without security being compromised; it also provides access to personal financial accounts.

-* With financial data available and accessible via PLAID, students will transition to using the financial data retrieved via PLAID to forecast financial goals.
-This section uses a Monte Carlo simulation to predict retirement portfolio performance to determine if a customer's initial retirement contribution will be sufficient to cover their future income.
+* With financial data accessible via PLAID, students will transition to using PLAID to forecast financial goals.
+This section uses a Monte Carlo simulation to predict retirement portfolio performance to determine if a customer's initial retirement contribution is sufficient to cover their future income.

 * Lastly, students will analyze the output of the retirement planner activity and summarize assumptions and findings in a markdown file.
 This file will need to be uploaded to the GitHub repository.